Syria FM: Victory over ‘terrorism’ is near, US must leave

 “We hope that when the agreement is implemented, the Nusra Front and other terrorists will be eradicated, thus eliminating the last remnants of terrorism in Syria,” al-Moallem said.

 He offered no hard evidence to back up his assertions that victory was near.
-Emails seeking comment from the U.S., France and Turkey weren’t immediately answered.
+There was no response to emails seeking comment from the U.S., France and Turkey.

 Al-Moallem’s upbeat speech praised the army and the Syrian people for remaining “defiant” during the war, “fully convinced that this was a battle for their existence.”
 He bashed Western and other countries supporting the opposition, alluding to their failed effort to install a transition government and get rid of Assad.